-Capital gains: A 20% capital gains tax is imposed on the disposal of shares in a resident company by a nonresident shareholder.
-Capital gains arising on the disposal of securities traded on a foreign stock exchange are exempt from capital gains tax provided the securities also are traded on the Saudi stock exchange, irrespective of whether the disposal was made via a stock exchange or through other means.
+Capital gains: A 20% capital gains tax is imposed on gains derived from the disposal of shares in a resident company by a nonresident shareholder unless the gain is exempt or disregarded.
+Capital gains arising on the sale of shares acquired after 30 June 2004 and quoted on a stock exchange are exempt from tax if the shares are disposed of through a Saudi stock exchange, a foreign stock exchange, or off market sales conducted in compliance with the Saudi Capital Market Law.